Spencer Compton, 2nd Earl of Northampton: Military career

 Spencer Compton was killed in action at the Battle of Hopton Heath.

 On the outbreak of the English Civil War, Northampton was entrusted with the execution of the Commission of Array in Warwickshire.
 After varying success and failure in the English Midlands, he fought at the Battle of Edgehill and, after Charles I of England's return to Oxford, was given, in November 1642, the military supervision of Banbury and the neighbouring country.
 He was attacked in Banbury by the parliamentary forces on 22 December, but relieved by Prince Rupert of the Rhine the next day.

 In March 1643, he marched from Banbury to relieve Lichfield and, having failed there, proceeded to Stafford, which he occupied.
 Thence on 19 March, accompanied by three of his sons, he marched out with his troops and engaged Sir John Gell, 1st Baronet and Sir William Brereton at the Battle of Hopton Heath.

 He put to flight the enemy's cavalry and took eight guns, but in the moment of victory, while charging too far in advance, he was surrounded by the parliamentarian soldiers.
 To those who offered him a quarter, he answered that he scorned to take a quarter from such base rogues and rebels as they were, whereupon he was slain by a blow on the head.
 Edward Hyde, 1st Earl of Clarendon, describes his loss as a great one to the cause.

 Personal life

-Northampton married Mary, daughter of Sir Francis Beaumont, brother of Mary Villiers, Countess of Buckingham.
+Northampton married Mary, daughter of Sir Francis Beaumont, brother of Mary Villiers, Countess of Buckingham in 1621.
+Wedding celebrations at Burley House in Rutland were attended by James VI and I, and the festivities included a performance of Ben Jonson's Masque of Gypsies.

 Northampton and Mary had two daughters and six sons.
 The four eldest sons were Cavaliers in the Civil War, often seeing action together.